 Exelon Corporation and Exelon Xchange Corporation v.
 Howard E. Cosgrove et al., Court of Chancery of the State of Delaware, Case No. 4155-VCL (filed November 11, 2008).
 In connection with the Offer, Exelon and Exelon Xchange filed a complaint against NRG and the NRG Board alleging, among other things, that the NRG Board has failed to give due consideration and take appropriate action in response to the acquisition proposal announced by Exelon on October 19, 2008, in which Exelon offers to acquire all of the outstanding shares of NRG common stock at an exchange ratio of 0.485 Exelon shares for each share of NRG common stock.
 On November 14, 2008, NRG and the NRG Board filed a motion to dismiss Exelon's complaint on the grounds that it fails to state a claim upon which relief can be granted.
 Based on the briefing schedule ordered by the court, NRG filed its memorandum of law in support of its motion to dismiss on January 28, 2009.
 On March 16, 2009 Exelon filed an amended complaint with the court alleging, among other things, that NRG made material misstatements and omissions in its Schedule 14D-9 and that NRG improperly interfered with regulatory proceedings relating to Exelon's proposal.
-On April 17, 2009, NRG and the NRG Board filed a partial motion to dismiss Exelon's submit a proposed briefing schedule on NRG's motion by May 5, 2009.
+NRG's answer to Exelon's amended complaint is due on April 17, 2009.
 Based on the facts known to date and the allegations in the complaint, we believe that the claims asserted in both the original and amended complaints are without merit and we intend to vigorously defend against them.

 NRG Energy, Inc. v.
-Exelon Corporation and Exelon Xchange Corporation, U.S. District Court for the Southern District of New York, Case No. 99 cv 2448 (filed March 17, 2009).
+Exelon Corporation and Exelon Xchange Corporation, U.S. District Court for the Southem District of New York, Case No. 99 cv 2448 (filed March 17, 2009).
 NRG has filed a suit against Exelon and Exelon Xchange alleging that the registration statement filed by Exelon in connection with the Offer contains a number of materially false and misleading statements.
-Specifically, NRG alleges that, among other things, (i) the registration statement fails to adequately disclose that Exelon has no intention of consummating the Offer, but rather is using the Offer to apply pressure on the NRG Board to do a consensual deal with Exelon, thereby falsely stating the total number and class of securities sought and the stated purpose of the Offer, and (ii) the registration statement misrepresents the nature and scope of the conditions and contingencies relating to the Offer, including the misrepresentation that the Offer is not subject to a financing condition, even though Exelon will not be able to consummate the Offer unless it has obtained sufficient funds to refinance a significant amount of NRG's existing debt.
-On March 19, 2009, NRG filed an order to show cause for expedited discovery.
-At a hearing on April 2, 2009, the Court denied NRG's request for expedited discovery but ordered expedited briefing and argument on Exelon's proposed motion to dismiss the Complaint.
-At the same time, the Court advised Exelon to begin the process of gathering relevant documents responsive to NRG's discovery requests so that they could be produced promptly in the event that the Court denies Exelon's motion to dismiss.
-As ordered by the Court, Exelon filed its motion to dismiss on April 6, 2009; NRG filed its opposition on April 13, 2009 and Exelon filed its reply on April 17, 2009.
-A hearing on the motion to dismiss took place on April 22, 2009, at which the Court issued an oral decision denying Exelon's motion.
-The parties are expected to conduct expedited discovery in preparation for a hearing on the merits of NRG's complaint, which is scheduled for June 3 and 4, 2009.
+Specifically, NRG alleges that, among other things, (i) the registration statement fails to adequately disclose that Exelon has no intention of consummating the Offer, but rather is using the Offer to apply pressure on the NRG Board to do a consensual deal with Exelon, thereby falsely stating the total number and class of securities sought and the stated purpose of the Offer, and (ii) the registration statement misrepresents the nature and scope of the conditions and contingencies relating to the Offer unless it has obtained sufficient funds to refinance a significant amount of NRG's existing debt.
+On March 19, 2009, NRG filed an order to show cause for expedited discovery, and a hearing on the order has been scheduled for April 2, 2009.
+NRG is seeking declaratory and injunctive relief to remedy Exelon's false and misleading disclosures.